Dear Beloved Sangha,

 Annual Lamp Transmission Ceremonies

-Recognizing our role as the Root Monastery in the Plum Village tradition, and how precious it is for aspirant Dharma Teachers from around the world to receive the lamp here in Thay’s home in the West, we are happy to dedicate a whole week every year to these moving ceremonies.
+As the Root Monastery of the Plum Village tradition, and in recognition of how meaningful it is for aspirant Dharma Teachers from around the world to receive the lamp here in Thay’s home in the West, we are grateful to dedicate a full week each year to these deeply moving ceremonies.

 Program of the Week

-During the week of Ceremonies, the schedule will be different from usual retreat weeks in Plum Village, as priority is given to space and time for the ceremonies, during which all hamlets gather together to create a strong collective energy of mindfulness and concentration.
-The focus is on more meditation, sitting, chanting, prostrations and exchanges of poetry and Dharma (in the lamp transmission ceremonies), as well as time for celebration with the candidates as they deepen their path.
+During the Ceremonies week, the schedule differs from regular retreat weeks in Plum Village, as priority is given to space and time for the ceremonies, bringing all hamlets together to generate a strong collective energy of mindfulness and concentration.
+The focus is on meditation, chanting, prostrations, and the lamp transmission ceremonies, along with moments of celebration with the candidates.

 Becoming a Dharma Teacher